 Working at my cobbled-together-for-covid-still-totally-fine makeshift standing desk in the kitchen a few nights ago, I was distracted by a peculiar noise.
 Like somebody with a cold hyperventilating, and coming from the bottom of the thick beech hedge alongside our garden, it was loud enough for me to hear it even though the windows and door were closed.

-Am I on time?Is there something which will tell me - while I’m riding a bike - whether I’m on time for a train?
+Is there something which will tell me - while I’m riding a bike - whether I’m on time for a train?
 Even if I could find the right app, fiddling with a smartphone isn’t an option: it’s already cold enough in Cambridge that I’m wearing gloves on my pedal-based commute.

 Australian bird names (the English names, anyway) are often enjoyably “say what you see”.
 A long time ago Sarah and I spent an unforgettable time in Oz, up close and personal with a lot of wildlife.
 We imagined the early colonists, privileged first Westerners (or Easterners, depending how you measure it) seeing species for the first time and being the ones to pick names for the new things.
 It’s feeding on honey?

 On the way over Garret Hostel Bridge the evidence of last night’s storm was viscerally obvious.
 With reference to the title of this blog post (I’m no dendrologist)… this is (was!) a willow tree, right?
 [Full size image]

 The original application of the webcam was, as is well known, looking at a coffee pot.
 Today I was pleased to have an opportunity to use this coffee-related invention to capture a mugshot of its inventor drinking coffee from a mug which commemorates the invention.

 Sort of remarkable that these two springtime events happened on the same day, two years in a row.
 They arrived one day earlier this year: clear evidence of global warming, for sure.
 Or perhaps it’s just a quirk of the calendar: I usually cycle past the woods on Mondays, Wednesdays and Fridays.

 saw my first, solitary swallow of the year, seven months and seven days since they were gathering to head south heard my first willow warblers of the year, near Girton it seems that peregrine falcons are nesting on the University Library building Spring is springing…

 Earlier this week I volunteered again at the MRC Brain Sciences Unit in Cambridge.
 This time I had my performance measured in two types of task, before and after transcranial direct current stimulation.
 Did having a current of about 2000mA passed through my occipital lobe lateral occipital cortex for 20 minutes improve my performance?
 I’m not supposed to say, I’m afraid.